 - Marc hat heute den Vogel abgeschossen und 0 Punkte im Diktat… sogar der Name ist falsch.

-- Marc has shot the bird today and has 0 points in the spelling quizz… even the name is wrong.
+- Marc has jumped the shark today and has 0 points in the spelling quizz… even the name is wrong.

 This example might be a little extreme and in newspapers you may find it also used in a non-sarcastic way… so someone really achieved something good.
 But to me it has a sarcastic notion by default and I find it odd to hear it in a positive way.